 Want to share this post?
 Here are ready-made tweets:

-Click to tweet: In need of inspiration for your author twitter page?
-Check out 55 fantastic header images! #WritingCommunity http://bit.ly/23UUPPU
+Click to tweet: Need inspiration for your author Twitter page?
+Check out these 55 fantastic header images! #WritingCommunity http://bit.ly/23UUPPU

 Click to tweet: Twitter’s header image offers a great opportunity to spark recognition between a book and its author.
 Here are some great examples! http://bit.ly/23UUPPU

-This post was originally published on May 17, 2016, and has been updated with current information.
+This post was originally published on May 17, 2016, and has been updated with current information and new examples!